-- 21. As discovered through Plaintiff's other copyright infringement enforcement actions, Defendants infringing the Copyright Protected Images have access to these copyrighted works from the same or inter-connected source.
-Moreover, Defendants counterfeit sales operations utilize the same textile manufacturing sources, which provide identical, counterfeit fabrics and patterns employed in the authentic Rotita Brand products, 2021 Fashion line, offered by Plaintiff and employ the same distribution networks to fulfill retail orders for their counterfeit and/or competing products. - 22.
-In addition, Defendants go to great lengths to conceal their identities and the full scope of their operations making it virtually impossible for Plaintiff to learn Defendants' true identities and the exact interworking of their network. - 23.
-Defendants are alleged to be acting in concert through a coordinated counterfeit product sales conspiracy or network that misappropriates Plaintiff's Copyright Protected Images depicting its authentic Rotita Brand products and use them in advertising inferior, unauthorized products for sale through their Online Stores to deceive consumers into believing their purchases are from an authentic and authorized source. - 24.
-In furtherance of their acts in concert or conspiracy, Defendants have accomplished their sale of counterfeit and/or knockoff products through the unauthorized use of Plaintiff's Copyright Protected Images by relying upon one or more common supply chain sources and/or manufacturers that provide the Defendants with textile products matching those offered by Plaintiff and that could not otherwise be physically fabricated individually by the Defendants.
+- 20. As discovered through Plaintiff's other copyright infringement enforcement actions, Defendants infringing the Copyright Protected Images can access these copyrighted works from the same or an interconnected source.
+Moreover, Defendants' counterfeit sales operations utilize the same textile manufacturing sources, which provide identical, counterfeit fabrics and patterns employed in the authentic Rotita Brand products, 2021 Fashion line, offered by Plaintiff, and use the same distribution networks to fulfill retail orders for their counterfeit and/or competing products. - 21.
+Defendants' involvement in the same or similar transactions or occurrences is obvious from the fact that the Defendants all engaged in the same act of downloading pictures of women's bathing attire from the Rotita Website, having the knock-off clothing manufactured, and copying the photos to promote the knock-off women's bathing attire.
+The same transaction or occurrence was when the defendants went to the website, downloaded the pictures from the tab for bathing suits, and copied the copyright-protected results. - 22.
+In addition, the Defendants go to great lengths to conceal their identities and the full scope of their operations, making it virtually impossible for the Plaintiff to learn the Defendants' true identities and the exact interworking of their network. - 23.
+Defendants are alleged to be acting in concert through a coordinated counterfeit product sales conspiracy or network that misappropriates Plaintiff's Copyright Protected Images depicting its authentic Rotita Brand products and use them in advertising inferior, unauthorized products for sale through their Online Stores to deceive consumers into believing their purchases are from an authentic and authorized source.

-- 25. In addition, based on admissions made in one or more other pending proceedings, Defendants are believed to have also acquired unauthorized versions of Plaintiff's Copyright Protected Images from the same, similar, or related sources associated with the distribution and/or manufacture of the counterfeit/knockoff products offered for sale to consumers as authentic, authorized versions of Plaintiff's Rotita Brand, and publishing those versions within the same frame, indicating they all were acquired from the same or similar sources. - 26.
+- 24. In furtherance of their acts in concert or conspiracy, Defendants have accomplished their sale of counterfeit and/or knockoff products through the unauthorized use of Plaintiff's Copyright Protected Images by relying upon one or more common supply chain sources and/or manufacturers that provide the Defendants with textile products matching those offered by Plaintiff and that could not otherwise be physically fabricated individually by the Defendants. - 25.
+In addition, based on admissions made in one or more other pending proceedings, Defendants are believed to have also acquired unauthorized versions of Plaintiff's Copyright Protected Images from the same, similar, or related sources associated with the distribution and/or manufacture of the counterfeit/knockoff products offered for sale to consumers as authentic, authorized versions of Plaintiff's Rotita Brand, and publishing those versions within the same frame, indicating they all were acquired from the same or similar sources. - 26.
 Based on the foregoing, Plaintiff asserts that Defendants, and each of them, is jointly and severally liable for all claims for relief asserted herein based on information and belief that they are acting in concert or acting pursuant to a conspiracy.
 Moreover, given these allegations, Plaintiff asserts that all conduct set forth herein has been conducted as part of the same series of transactions involving the unauthorized acquisition of Plaintiff's Copyright Protected Images, the improper display of same on Defendants' Online Stores for the purpose of deceiving consumers about the authenticity of products being purchased, the use of common supply chains and/or manufacturers, and the procurement of Plaintiff's Copyright Protected Images, without authorization, from the same, similar, or related sources.